nwmac/node-jira-client/README.md

 * Add pre-install script so we can reference this github repo
 * Add findGroups method
 * Add includeFutureSprints and includeHistoricSprints on listSprints method
+* Get Tempo Worklog for user and date range

 # JavaScript JIRA API for node.js #